 - Crisis Assistance: Provides crisis assistance and may seek involvement of Department’s crisis prevention team.

-Service coordination eligibility is determined initially and annually by the MCU staff based on information provided by the service coordination agency or the family.
+Service coordination eligibility is determined by the MCU staff based on information provided by the service coordination agency or the family.
 All information necessary to make the eligibility determination must be received by the MCU 20 business days prior to the anticipated start date of any service coordination services.
-The eligibility determination must be made by MCU staff prior to the initiation of initial and ongoing plan development and services.
+The eligibility determination must be made by MCU staff prior to the initiation of services.

 Service coordination is also available through the Idaho Infant Toddler Program.
 Service coordination through the Infant Toddler Program is available to all qualifying children from birth through 36 months of age.